codefog/contao-instagram/docs/README.md

 # Instagram – Documentation

+## Prerequisites

+You must own an [Instagram business account](https://help.instagram.com/502981923235522) to be able to use this extension and display the feed on your website.

 ## Create an Instagram app

 First of all you have to create the Instagram app.
 For that please follow the [official Getting Started guide](https://developers.facebook.com/docs/instagram-platform/instagram-api-with-instagram-login/create-a-meta-app-with-instagram) up until point 6 (inclusive).

-Then, it is important to configure all app URIs, as described in Step 9:
+Then, it is important to configure all app URIs, as described in Step 9 (Set up business login):

 - Valid OAuth Redirect URIs
 - Deauthorize Callback URL